zopefoundation/grok/doc/tutorial.rst

 This is the template for your project's welcome page.

-What's left is a ``configure.zcml`` file.
-Unlike in typical Zope 3 applications, this will only ever contain a few lines that load Grok and then register this application with Grok.
-This means we can typically completely ignore it, but we'll show it here once for good
+There is also a ``configure.zcml`` file.
+This file will normally only contain a few lines that load dependencies and then register this application with Grok.
+This means we can typically completely ignore it, but we'll show it here once for good measure:
-measure:

 .. include:: groktut/an_empty_grok_project/src/sample/configure.zcml
    :literal:

+.. sidebar:: ``configure.zcml`` in non-Grok applications

+  In non-Grok applications that use the Zope Toolkit (such as something created with Zope 2 or Zope 3), the ZCML file usually plays a much bigger role.
+It contains directives which registers particular Python objects (typically classes, such as views) with the component architecture that is central to the Zope Toolkit.
+  Grok however automates this registration by putting more information into the Python code directly, so that the ZCML file can remain small.

+There is also a ``static`` directory.
+This contains static files that can be used in the web application, such as images, css files and javascript files.

+Besides these files, there is an ``app.txt``, ``ftesting.zcml`` and ``tests.py``.
+These all have to do with the automatic testing environment and can be ignored for now.

 Showing pages
 =============